NetApp/santricity/README.md

     eseries_volume_thin_volume_expansion_policy:          # Default thin volume expansion policy.
 Choices: automatic, manual
     eseries_volume_thin_volume_growth_alert_threshold:    # Default thin volume growth alert threshold; this is the threshold for when the thin volume expansion
                                                           #    policy will be enacted.
 Allowable values are between and including 10% and 99%
-    eseries_volume_ssd_cache_enabled:                     # Default for ssd cache which will enable the volume to use an existing SSD cache on the storage array.
+    eseries_volume_ssd_cache_enabled:                     # Default for ssd cache which will enable the volume to use an existing SSD cache on the storage array
     eseries_volume_host:                                  # Default host for all volumes; the value can be any host from the Ansible inventory.
-Any initiator may be
-                                                          #    used whether connected or not since the storage array does not require connectivity in order to create
-                                                          #    host objects.
     eseries_volume_workload_name:                         # Default workload tag name
     eseries_volume_metadata:                              # Default metadata
     eseries_volume_owning_controller                      # Default preferred owning controller